Previous: Conditional Sources, Up: A Program

 This is done by having configure substitute values into each

-definition, while listing all optionally built programs
+_PROGRAMS definition, while listing all optionally built programs

-in EXTRA_PROGRAMS
+in EXTRA_PROGRAMS.

 As explained in EXEEXT, Automake will rewrite

-, appending ‘$(EXEEXT)’ to each binary.
+EXTRA_PROGRAMS, appending ‘$(EXEEXT)’ to each binary.

 Obviously it cannot rewrite values obtained at run-time through